danhnguyen3107/CS175/README.md

   * From the accessing an account screen, users can edit an account.
 They simply change the information and save the changes for the edit.
 * Deleting an Account
   * From the accessing an account screen, users can press "Delete" button to delete the current account.
 It shows a popup and deletes the account if the user continues with it.
-* Searching for an Account.
+* Searching for an Account
   * From the home screen, users can search for a specific account.
 This filters the results to show account names matching the search.
 * Accessing Information Page
   * From the menu, users can access information about the app.